-The project SEXHUM (Sexual Humanitarianism: Migration, Sex Work and Trafficking will study the relation between migration, sex work and trafficking in the global sex industry by analysing migrant’s own understandings and experiences of agency and exploitation.
+The project SEXHUM (Sexual Humanitarianism: Migration, Sex Work and Trafficking) studies the relation between migration, sex work and trafficking in the global sex industry by analysing migrants’ own understandings and experiences of agency and exploitation.

-SEXHUM (ERC CoG 682451) will also investigate the impact of anti-trafficking and other humanitarian and social interventions targeting migrant sex workers in strategic urban settings in Australia (Melbourne and Sydney), France (Paris and Marseille), New Zealand (Auckland and Wellington) and the United States (New York and Los Angeles).
-Its main aim is to produce new emic (subject internal) concepts and data needed to develop innovative theorisations of migrant agency and more efficient and ethical policies addressing migrants working in the global sex industry.
+SEXHUM (ERC CoG 682451) also investigates the impact of anti-trafficking and other humanitarian and social interventions targeting migrant sex workers in strategic urban settings in Australia (Melbourne and Sydney), France (Paris and Marseille), New Zealand (Auckland and Wellington) and the United States (New York and Los Angeles).
+Its main aim is to produce new concepts and data reflecting the perspectives and priorities of migrants working in the global sex industry in order to develop more efficient and ethical policies and social interventions addressing their needs.

-In order to meet its aims and objectives the project will hire 4 postdoctoral researchers for 36 months to undertake fieldwork in each of the 4 national settings of the project.
+In order to meet its aims and objectives the project hired 6 postdoctoral researchers for 36 months to undertake fieldwork in each of the 4 national settings of the project.

 The proposed research methodology draws upon a combination of qualitative methods: long-term participant observation, semi-structured interviewing, and art-science ethnographic filmmaking (ethnofiction).
 This methodological approach was adopted in order to enable the research team to observe and analyse the individual, social and intersubjective dimensions through which sex workers’ understandings of agency and exploitation emerge and evolve along the migration experience.